Skip to Content

 A

-Abstract An abstract is a summary of a journal article or book.
+Abstract A summary of a journal article or book.
 It can also refer to an electronic database or a set of print publications which provide citations and summaries of articles or texts published in periodicals, books or other materials.
 They can usually be searched by subject, author and/or title.

 Article A short piece of written work, usually published in a journal, magazine or newspaper.

-Audiovisual resources Music, film and language materials on audio or video cassettes, or CD or DVD discs.
+Audiovisual resources Music, film and language materials on audio or video cassettes, or CD or DVD.

 Authentication The process of ensuring users logging into electronic resources have a valid username and password.